nadine2000/firebase-notebook/README.md

 <h1>Execution</h1>

 The submission is a Webstorm project.
-To run the project just open chrom.
+To run the project just open index.html then, click on chrom icon.

 <h1>Assumptions</h1>
 <p>